VIJAYAKUMARAN03/basic-aws-terraform-circleci/README.md

 - ENV = value of anyone of 3 (dev or prod or qa)
 ## Step : 5
 ### From local give git push.

+Then you can see the pipeline outpu in the circleci.